 In cases where the Group is acting as a Processor, we will assist the other party in meeting its obligation to provide access, or we will obtain authorization from the other party prior to providing access or refer the requesting individual to the appropriate contact at the other party.

 We may charge a fee for providing access where necessary or appropriate.

 Please see Section III.A.3 of this Privacy Shield Policy for more information regarding our adherence to the Access Principle and Access Supplemental Principle.

 G. Recourse, Enforcement, and Liability

-The Group adheres to the Recourse, Enforcement, and Liability Principle and the Verification and Dispute Resolution and Enforcement Supplemental Principles.
+For Personal Data covered by this Privacy Shield Policy, the Group adheres to the Recourse, Enforcement, and Liability Principle and the Verification and Dispute Resolution and Enforcement Supplemental Principles.
 We have established in-house procedures for receiving and addressing complaints.
 Individuals may contact us to submit inquiries or complaints regarding our adherence to the Principles using the contact information listed in Section III.A.3 above.
 We will respond to individuals within 45 days of receiving a complaint.